MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-r-packages-tsql.md

 It's more common to install multiple packages due to package dependencies.
 When a package requires other packages, you must verify that all of them are accessible to each other during installation.
 We recommend [creating a local repository](create-a-local-package-repository-using-minicran.md) using [miniCRAN](https://andrie.github.io/miniCRAN/) to assemble a full collection of packages.
 The [igraph](https://igraph.org/r/) package is also useful for analyzing packages dependencies.
 Installing the wrong version of a package or omitting a package dependency can cause a CREATE EXTERNAL LIBRARY statement to fail.

-## Copy the collection file to a local folder
+Now copy the zipped file containing all packages to a local folder on the server.

+> [!NOTE]
-Copy the zipped file containing all packages to a local folder on the server.
-If you don't have access to the file system on the server, you can also pass a complete package as a variable, using a binary format.
+> If you don't have access to the file system on the server, it is possible to pass a complete package as a variable, using a binary format.
 For more information, see [CREATE EXTERNAL LIBRARY](../../t-sql/statements/create-external-library-transact-sql.md).

 ## Upload the collection file to the database